Tyrell Malacia: Manchester United

 On 5 July 2022, Malacia signed a four-year contract with Premier League club Manchester United, with the option of a further year.
 United paid Feyenoord an initial fee of €15 million (£13 million), with an extra €2 million (£1.7 million) in add-ons, to make Malacia the club's first signing under manager Erik ten Hag.
 Two days later, it was confirmed that he would wear the number 12 shirt last worn by Chris Smalling.
 On 7 August, Malacia made his club debut as a substitute in a 2–1 home loss against Brighton & Hove Albion in the Premier League.
 On 22 August 2022, Malacia started for the first time for United in a 2–1 win against Liverpool.
-On 26 February 2023, he featured in the United squad to win the Carabao Cup 2-0 against Newcastle United, his first trophy with the club.
+On 26 February 2023, he featured in the United squad to win the EFL Cup final 2–0 against Newcastle United, his first trophy with the club.
+Malacia started United's final Premier League match of the 2022–23 season on 28 May 2023, which proved to be his last appearance for over a calendar year.
+He was an unused substitute during the 2023 FA Cup Final, which United lost to Manchester City.

+In the summer of 2023, Malacia underwent knee surgery that kept him out of action for a year and a half.
+He made his long-awaited return to action on 12 November 2024 as part of United Under-21s against Huddersfield Town in the EFL Trophy.
+He followed this up by making his first-team return sixteen days later, playing 45 minutes in the Europa League against Bodø/Glimt, for which he was praised by manager Ruben Amorim.
+On 2 December, Malacia also started a Premier League game for the first time in over 18 months, playing the first half of a 2–0 defeat to Arsenal.

+Loan to PSV

+On 4 February 2025, Malacia joined Eredivisie side PSV Eindhoven on loan for the remainder of the 2024–25 season.

+In May 2025, Manchester United put Malacia and several other players on the transfer list ahead of the 2025–26 season.

 International career

-Malacia was born in the Netherlands, to a Curaçaoan father and Surinamese mother.
+Malacia was born in the Netherlands, to an Afro-Curaçaoan father and Afro-Surinamese mother.
 Malacia was a youth international who represented the Netherlands at under-16, under-17, under-18, under-20 and under-21 levels.
 He was called up to the preliminary squad for the Curaçao national team for the 2021 CONCACAF Gold Cup.
 On 27 August 2021, Malacia received his first call-up for the Netherlands national football team for the 2022 FIFA World Cup qualification matches against Norway, Montenegro and Turkey.
 He made his debut on 4 September 2021 in the match against Montenegro.

+Malacia was named in the final Netherlands squad for the 2022 FIFA World Cup.